Ch00k/orthanc-cli/README.md

 ## Compatibility

-orthanc-cli usually supports the same Orthanc versions as its underlying [orthanc-rs](https://crates.io/crates/orthanc) crate.
+_orthanc-cli_ usually supports the same Orthanc versions as its underlying [orthanc-rs](https://crates.io/crates/orthanc) crate.
 See [Compatibility](https://github.com/Ch00k/orthanc-rs#compatibility) for details.

 ## Installation

-There are multuple different ways to install orthanc-cli.
+There are multuple different ways to install _orthanc-cli_.

 * using [cargo](https://doc.rust-lang.org/cargo):